High-resolution chirplet transform: from parameters analysis to parameters combination: Window shape analysis of CT and its rotation-window extension

-Based on the situations analyzed above, we can obtain results (10-12), which finishes the proof. \end{proof}

-Theorem 1 throws up some interesting results.
-On the one hand, the length $L_l$ increases with the value of $\beta$ increasing, and also exhibiting an increase with the decrease in value of $\sigma$, which easily leads the CT to generate a bad TF result when dealing with strong modulation signals because a large $\beta$ and small $\sigma$ are required to match its fast-varying feature.
-On the other hand, from expression (18), we can know that there does not exist a correspondence relationship that $ \tan \theta=\beta$ between the rotation angle $\theta$ and parameter $\beta$.
+\begin{proof} See the Supplementary Materials-\uppercase\expandafter{\romannumeral1}. \end{proof} Theorem 1 throws up some interesting results.
+On the one hand, the length $L_l$ increases with the value of $\beta$ increasing, and also exhibiting an increase with the decrease in value of $\sigma$, which may lead the CT to generate a bad TF result when dealing with strong modulation signals because a large $\beta$ and small $\sigma$ are required to match its fast-varying feature.
+On the other hand, from the proof (please refer to equation (49) in the Supplementary Materials), we can know that there does not exist a correspondence relationship that $ \tan \theta=\beta$ between the rotation angle $\theta$ and parameter $\beta$.
 But a large value of $\sigma$ is more advisable for CT because based on it the major axis of $W_{h_{\sigma, \beta}}(t,\omega)$ can rotate along any direction to approach that $ \tan \theta=\beta$.
-Moreover, relation (12) shows that $\tan\theta$ is bounded and it can not be taken as a small value when the input variance is small (e.g., $\sigma\leq 0.1$), which limits the slope range of $W_{h_{\sigma, \beta}}(t,\omega)$, leading to inaccurate match in dealing with short signal segments containing smaller CR values.
+Moreover, relation (12) shows that $|\tan\theta|$ is bounded and it can not be taken as a sufficiently small value when the input variance is small (e.g., $\sigma\leq 0.1$), which limits the slope range of $W_{h_{\sigma, \beta}}(t,\omega)$, leading to inaccurate match in dealing with short signal segments containing smaller CR values.

 Fig. 2 shows the WVDs of the chirp-based Gaussian window using various values of $\beta$ and $\sigma$.
 The first row in Fig. 2 is the results corresponding to a large variance (i.e., $\sigma=2$) over different values of $\beta$ ($\beta=0$, $\beta=1$, $\beta=5$).
 It can be seen from the results that the length of the major axis increases with the increasing of $\beta$, and the rotation angle $\theta$ approximately satisfies the relationship that $ \tan\theta = \beta$.
 While using a small $\sigma$ (e.g., $\sigma=0.3$), the length of the major axis also increases with the increasing of $\beta$, but the range of rotation angle $\theta$ is limited in a neighborhood of $\frac{\pi}{2}$ (see Fig. 2(d-f)).